 Sometimes referred to as separation maintenance, this refers to legally configuring your financial obligations such as shared debt, rent/mortgage payments, child support, and other issues of care for assets and properties.

-It should be noted that what each party is awarded by the court during a legal separation is not always indicative of what they will receive should they pursue a divorce in the future.
+It should be noted that what the court awards each party during a legal separation is not always indicative of what they will receive should they pursue a divorce in the future.

 2. Child visitation and custody